dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 **MasterChain** is "the blockchain of blockchains"—its blocks contain additional information (latest block hashes) about all other chains in the system. **It has an ID of `-1`.**

 **BaseChain** is where most smart contracts exist and interact.
-It has significantly lower fees, so unless you need to do something highly specific, you would deploy your smart contracts to Basechain. **It has an ID of `0`.**
+It has significantly lower fees, so unless you need to do something highly specific, you would deploy your smart contracts to BaseChain. **It has an ID of `0`.**

 **The first part of the address** is the **WorkChain ID**, which is either `0` (BaseChain) or `-1` (MasterChain).